xendaviour/Contribution-Graph/README.md

 # Contribution-Graph

-A simple Python script that prints out a GitHub-style contribution graph in your terminal.
+A **completely unnecessary but emotionally essential** Python script that prints a GitHub-style contribution graph in your terminal.

 ## What?

-A script that generates GitHub-like contribution graphs for your local commits in the CLI.
+It's a script.
+It draws a little green box calendar.
+It makes you feel good about your life choices.
+That's it.

 ## Why?

-If you're like me, that contribution graph gives you a little serotonin boost.
-But if you're working in a CLI environment without access to the web console, that boost shouldn't have to suffer.
+Because we live for the green squares.
+Because productivity is a feeling, not a metric.
+Because sometimes, you just need a pat on the back from your terminal.

 ## How?

-A bit of Python scripting and some workplace ADHD.
+- Take one mildly bored developer.
+- Add Python.
+- Mix in some Git logs and ANSI colors.
+- Bake at 350°F for 20 minutes (or just run the script).

 ## Usage

-Place the script in a master folder.
-It will recursively search all subdirectories, collect Git commit data, and display the contribution graph in your terminal.
+Drop the script into a directory filled with Git repos (or just your life's work).
+Then run:

 ```bash
 python3 Contribution-graph.py
 ```
+## It will:
+- Traverse all subfolders.
+- Gather Git commit data.
+- Render a beautiful wall of green boxes.
+- Remind you you're doing great (probably).

 ![image](https://github.com/user-attachments/assets/442e090c-f93a-4c43-97c7-77c204108dce)

+## Bonus
+- No network calls.
+No tracking.
+No cookies.
+- Just pure, locally sourced, artisanal ANSI output.